Mark Fishlock is a songwriter and composer, specialising in music for English Language Teaching productions.

 He is also a musician, playing bass for a number of bands, including the David Bowie tribute act Pop-Up Bowie.
 He has worked as a journalist, sound engineer, scriptwriter, radio presenter, and voiceover artist.

-After leaving the paper he got a job as a sound engineer at Dick James Music Studios in Holborn, where he worked with Haircut 100, Patti Palladin, Psychic TV, and the film director Derek Jarman.
+Following a tip-off from his younger brother John, he got a job as a sound engineer at Dick James Music Studios in Holborn, where he worked with Haircut 100, Patti Palladin, Psychic TV, and the film director Derek Jarman.
 He also edited the infamous Troggs Tapes when they were released as an EP in 1984.

 When DJM closed down, he set up an eight track studio at home and began writing music for television, corporate and sell-through video, commercials, library, radio, and live events.